 You may also wish to contact us to request access to your personal information.
 Any requests for access will need to be provided in writing.
 Only reasonable requests for access to personal information will be granted, unless the applicable privacy laws permit or require Emerald to decline access.

 Complaints and concerns

 The website of the Office of the Australian Information Commissioner (OAIC) is an additional source of information www.oaic.gov.au.
-If an individual is not satisfied with how EC has handled their complaint, they may wish to contact the OAIC.
+If an individual is not satisfied with how Emerald has handled their complaint, they may wish to contact the OAIC.